Lcsalvs/simple-landing-page/README.md

 <h1>Simple Landing Page with HTML and CSS</h1>
- Criando uma simples landing page usando apenas HTML e CSS.
+ A simple landing page with just HTML and CSS.

 <h2> Recursos utilizados: </h2>